In this post, you will learn the best 78 premarital counseling questions for pastors that most pastors use in a premarital counseling session.

 - IS getting married a must for Christians?

 - How will I know if my partner will be faithful?

 - Why is it important to have the same faith?

 - If God tells you to wait will you wait?

 - How long would you wait for your partner to be ready if right now they figure that they are not?

 Sex and intimacy questions

-Most couples who have gone through a Christian premarital counseling session have shared that church folks are afraid to ask direct and open questions in regards to sex.
+Christian couples who have undergone premarital counseling report that churchgoers are hesitant to ask direct and open questions about sex.